Aaron080913/Travel_Blog/README.md

 * As a website user, I can:

 1. Navigate around the site and easily view the desired content.
-2. View a list of recipes and choose accordingly.
+2. View a list of Blog Posts from the categories section and choose accordingly.
-3. Search recipes to find specific recipes.
-4. Click on post to read the recipe details.
+3. Click on the posts to read the author details & bio.
-5. Register for an account to avail of the services offered to members.
+4. Register for an account to be able to post.
-6. View the number of likes on a recipe thereby showing which is most popular.
+5. View the number of likes on a post thereby showing which is most popular.
-7. View comments on recipes so that I can read other users opinions.
+6. View comments on recipes so that I can read other users opinions.

 * As logged in website user, I can:

-1. Like/unlike recipes marking the recipes I enjoyed.
+1. Like/unlike A post marking the destinations I would like to visit.
-2. Comment on recipes and give my opinion about the posts.
+2. Comment on posts and give my opinion .
-3. Delete my previous comments.
+3. Delete my previous posts.
 4. Manage my profile by updating my details and user image.
-5. Share my favourites cookbooks by posting them on the Books Page.
-6. Edit my favourite cookbook posted previously.
+5. Edit my previously posted blogs.
-7. Delete my favourite cookbook posted previously.
-8. Logout from the website.
+6. Logout from the website.
+7. Add A category to be posted too.

 * As a website superuser, I can:

-1. Create and publish a new recipe.
+1. Create and publish a new Post.
-2. Create draft recipe posts that can be reviewed and finalised later.
-3. Create a new user, recipes, author and categories.
+2. Create a new user, recipes, author and categories.
-4. Delete user, recipes, author, categories and comments.
+3. Delete user, recipes, author, categories and comments.
-5. Approve user's comments.
+4. Delete user's comments.
-6. Edit user's favourite cookbook that was posted previously.
+5. Edit user's posts.
-7. Delete user's favourite cookbook that was posted previously.
-8. Change the website permissions for a user.
+6. Change the website permissions for a user.

 ### Agile Methodology